carpentries/instructor-training/_episodes/08-motivation.md

-This presents us with a problem because most scientists don't want to program: they want to do science, and rightly regarding programming as a tax they have to pay in order to do so.
+This presents us with a problem because most scientists don't want to program: they want to do science, and rightly regard programming as a tax they have to pay in order to do so.
 In addition,
 their early experiences with programming are often demoralizing, and believing that something will be hard to learn is a self-fulfilling prophecy.